camgimenez/methodology/README.md

-User Story / Bug / Task Definition of Done
+Methodology
 ===========

+###User Story / Bug / Task Definition of Done

 All acceptance criteria are met
 Exploratory testing by someone other than the team member who worked on the story